 Responding to Change

 The independent Curriculum and Assessment Review, and the government’s response published in November 2025, both highlight the need to strengthen media literacy within English.
-They recommend equipping students to critically engage with messages across diverse media channels and extending programmes of study to include ‘transient texts,’ which reflect the rapidly changing communicative forms young people encounter (2).
+They recommend equipping pupils to critically engage with messages across diverse media channels and extending programmes of study to include ‘transient texts,’ which reflect the rapidly changing communicative forms young people encounter (2).

 In response, we will work with schools to update the United Curriculum in line with the Review’s recommendations and any forthcoming statutory programmes of study.

 Selecting texts for a secondary English curriculum is both a challenge and an opportunity.
-The texts we choose shape students’ understanding of language, literature, and the world around them.
-By building a curriculum that balances breadth with depth, engagement with academic rigour, and diversity with inclusivity, we give every student the chance to become a confident, thoughtful reader and communicator.
+The texts we choose shape pupils’ understanding of language, literature, and the world around them.
+By building a curriculum that balances breadth with depth, engagement with academic rigour, and diversity with inclusivity, we give every pupil the chance to become a confident, thoughtful reader and communicator.
 As the educational landscape evolves, so must our curriculum – ensuring that what we teach remains relevant, inspiring, and rooted in the needs of young people.
-Above all, our commitment remains the same: to provide rich, meaningful encounters with literature that stay with students long after they leave the classroom.
+Above all, our commitment remains the same: to provide rich, meaningful encounters with literature that stay with pupils long after they leave the classroom.

 Rikki Gould

-English Curriculum Writer – Secondar
+English Curriculum Writer – Secondary